Mkarandi/Capstone/README.md

 ## Motivation

-- The motivation was to create an Ethereum based decentralized application that will allow users to originate and store artwork as the NFTs.
+We were motivated to create an Ethereum based decentralized application that will allow users to originate and store artwork as the NFTs.
 Along the way, we also created a gallery to display and sell the NFTs.
 We used Solidity via Remix to create the contracts and Streamlit for the dApp.
 All artwork is registered to Pinata